What is Apoptosis?

-The intrinsic pathway is initiated in mitochondria by intracellular signals produced in response to cellular stress.
-These signals include free radicals, toxins, radiation and the absence of certain growth factors needed for cell survival.
-All of these stimuli lead to changes in the inner mitochondrial membrane that result in the loss of the mitochondrial transmembrane potential and release of pro-apoptotic proteins from the intermembrane space into the cytoplasm.
-These proteins activate a caspase-dependent mitochondrial pathway and which results in the activation of caspase-9 and the execution pathway.
+b.
+The Intrinsic Pathway.
+This pathway is initiated in mitochondria via intracellular signals produced in response to cellular stress.
+Such signals include free radicals, toxins, radiation and the absence of certain growth factors needed for cell survival.
+These stimuli lead to changes in the inner mitochondrial membrane, resulting in the loss of transmembrane potential and the release of pro-apoptotic proteins from the intermembrane space into the cytoplasm.
+These proteins activate a caspase-dependent mitochondrial pathway, which subsequently activates caspase-9 and the execution pathway.

 |Propidium Iodide (PI)||7-Aminoactinomycin D (7-AAD)|

 |Apoptosis Detection kits||Annexin V-FITC, Annexin V-APC